 Simultaneously, my bio and and ego are getting a community overhaul with the XR Studio crowd.

 I have some goals in mind.
 I’ll list them tomorrow.
-For today I’m flossing one t
+For today I’m flossing one tooth.

 When Mom bought the toy farm I thought it would be fun.
 I thought I’d get first pick of all the deliveries.
 But the piles of broken dolls and Lego bricks and fast food tchotchkes overwhelmed me.
 And, we needed the money from every pound of plastic mulched.